 Rosanna Barajas (3L) and Michael Arellanez (2L) have been selected to represent Thomas Jefferson School of Law at The Peggy Browning Fund’s...

-Professor Rebecca K. Lee teaches in the areas of employment law, employment discrimination, and contracts.
-Her scholarship focuses on issues of antidiscrimination law and policy in the workplace concerning how to achieve substantive equality at work, particularly gender and race equity.
-She has written on the relationship between diversity goals and antidiscrimination objectives, and has further examined the importance of organizational leadership in achieving substantive diversity and equality.
-Her work in this area has been quoted in the amicus briefs for the State of California and other amici filed in the U.S. Supreme Court for Fisher v.
-University of Texas at Austin.
-More recently, her research has centered on questions of judicial decision making in order to reach impartial and fair outcomes, and also looks at judicial leadership as a significant but under-recognized aspect of a judge’s work.
-In addition to her scholarship and teaching, Professor Lee recently served as the Chair of the Association of American Law Schools (AALS) Section on Labor Relations and Employment Law.
-In addition, she is a board member of the Conference of Asian Pacific American Law Faculty (CAPALF).
+Professor Rebecca K. Lee primarily teaches employment discrimination, employment law, and contracts, and is faculty co-director of the school's Employee Rights Self-Help Workshop.
+She has written on the relationship between diversity and antidiscrimination objectives, the importance of organizational leadership in achieving substantive equality, empathy in judicial decisionmaking, the constitutionality and relevance of affirmative action, sex harassment and the gendered organization, and class assumptions in the judicial interpretations of sex harassment.
+Her work has been quoted in the amicus briefs for the State of California and other amici filed in the U.S. Supreme Court for Fisher v.
+University of Texas at Austin (Fisher I), as well as quoted in the amicus brief for the State of California in Fisher II.
+In addition to her scholarship and teaching, Professor Lee has served as a past Chair of the Association of American Law Schools (AALS) Section on Labor Relations and Employment Law.
+She is presently a board member of the Conference of Asian Pacific American Law Faculty (CAPALF).

 Before joining the faculty, Professor Lee was a Visiting Researcher at Georgetown University Law Center and practiced law at the international law firm of Crowell & Moring LLP in Washington, D.C.
 Her practice centered on employment and labor law, government contracts, and antitrust matters.
 She also worked at the Washington Lawyers' Committee for Civil Rights and Urban Affairs as a Crowell & Moring Public Interest Fellow.
 In law school, she served as editor-in-chief of the Georgetown Journal on Poverty Law and Policy and worked as a judicial intern for the Honorable Colleen Kollar-Kotelly in the U.S. District Court for the District of Columbia.